Have you found an injured or sick

 IMMEDIATELY Call 843.971.7474 extension #1 for assistance.

-Working with wild birds, especially when they are compromised by an injury or illness, is an advanced skill, so the Avian Medical Clinic relies on a trained volunteer team located throughout South Carolina to assist with properly transporting birds in need to the Medical Clinic for care.
+Working with wild birds, especially when they are compromised by an injury or illness, is an advanced skill, so the Avian Medical Clinic relies on a trained volunteer staff team located throughout South Carolina to assist with properly transporting birds in need to the Medical Clinic for care.

 Are you concerned about the health or safety of a wild bird of prey or shorebird?